All Episodes

 Well, what if you don't have a bank?

-Well, look, I'm I'm just gonna tell you something.
+Well, look, I'm just going to tell you something.

-If you're telling me that people don't line up in welfare offices all over the co they do.
+I don't, snergly, if you're telling me that people don't line up in welfare offices all over the country, they do.

-And that's that's who's gonna notice it when LA shuts down for two days two days a week.
+And that's who's going to notice it when LA shuts down for two days a week.

-I mean, if you think it's bad now, wait till the Obama health care mandates kick in out there.
+I mean, if you think it's bad now, wait till the Obama health care mandates kick in out there because the states are going to have to pick up because of the health care bill.

 All right, back to the phones.